Two efficient block preconditioners for the mass-conserved Ohta-Kawasaki equation: Introduction

 \section{Introduction}

-Diblock copolymers are macromolecules composed by two incompatible blocks linked together by covalent bonds.
-The incompatibility between the two blocks drives the system to phase separation, while the chemical bonding of two blocks prevents the macroscopic phase separation.
-Competition between short scale repulsion and long range attraction leads diblock copolymer melts to self-assembling into a rich class of complex nanoscale structures~\cite{bates2012multiblock, jiang2013discovery}.
-This makes the polymeric materials exciting from both mathematical and practical points of view.

-Modeling and numerical simulation are effective means to investigate the phase separation behavior of block copolymers, such as the self-consistent field theory, coarse-grained Landau theory~\cite{fredrickson2006equilibrium}.
-Among these models, in \cite{T.K.1986}, Ohta and Kawasaki presented an effective free energy functional to study diblock copolymers, which can be rescaled as
+Diblock copolymers are macromolecules composed of two incompatible blocks linked together by covalent bonds.
+The incompatibility between the two blocks drives the system to phase separation, while the chemical bonding of the two blocks prevents the macroscopic phase separation.
+These competition factors lead diblock copolymers to self-assemble into a rich class of complex nanoscale structures~\cite{bates2012multiblock,jiang2013discovery}.
+Modeling and numerical simulation are effective means to investigate phase behaviors of block copolymers, such as the self-consistent field theory, and coarse-grained density functional theory~\cite{leibler1980theory,G.2016,G.2018,fredrickson2006equilibrium}.
+Among these theories, Ohta and Kawasaki \cite{T.K.1986} presented an effective free energy functional to study diblock copolymers, which can be rescaled as

-$u(x)$ is the order parameter which is a measure of the degree of order in diblock copolymers. $m=\frac{1}{|\Omega|}\int_{\Omega} u(x)\,dx$ denotes the average mass of the melt on the domain $\Omega$.
-The parameters $\epsilon\ll 1$ and $\sigma$ measure the strength of the interfacial thickness in the region of pure phases and the non-local interaction potential, respectively.
-In the energy~\cref{eq:okenergy}, the first term penalizes jumps in the solution, the second favors $u=\pm 1$, and the last penalizes variation from the mean.
-More physical background about the Ohta-Kawasaki free energy functional can refer to \cite{T.K.1986} and corresponding mathematical theories can be found in the literature, see, e.g., \cite{R.X.2002} and the references therein.
+$u(x)$ is the order parameter that measures the order of the diblock copolymer system. $m=\frac{1}{\vert\Omega\vert}\int_{\Omega} u(x)\,dx:=\bbint_{\Omega} u(x)\,dx$ denotes the average mass of the melt on the domain $\Omega$.
+The parameters $\epsilon\ll 1$ and $\sigma$ measure the interfacial thickness in the region of pure phases and the non-local interaction potential, respectively.
+In the energy functional~\eqref{eq:okenergy}, the first term penalizes the jump in the solution, the second term favors $u=\pm 1$, and the last term penalizes variation from the mean by a long-range interaction.
+More physical background about the Ohta-Kawasaki free energy functional is described in \cite{T.K.1986}, and corresponding mathematical theories can be found in the literature \cite{R.X.2002} and references therein.